-Design Resource Center The Design Pesource Center's mission is to unite the design community with the public by creating a common ground for students, professionals, residents, and business owners to engage one another in design discussions focused on the promotion of commerce and culture in Downtown Baton Rouge.
+Design Resource Center

+The Design Resource Center's mission is to unite the design community with the public by creating a common ground for students, professionals, residents, and business owners to engage one another in design discussions focused on the promotion of commerce and culture in Downtown Baton Rouge.
 The center ultimately informs citizens on the direction of Baton Rouge as outlined in Plan Baton Rouge II, Future BR and other adopted master plans.

-Students from the LSU School of Landscape Architecture and Architecture, Southern University School of Architecture, Mentorship Academy, and Rhode Island School of Design have utilized the space to showcase and discuss project ideas for Downtown Baton Rouge.
+Students from the LSU School of Landscape Architecture and Architecture, Southern University, Mentorship Academy, and Rhode Island School of Design have utilized the space to showcase and discuss project ideas for Downtown Baton Rouge.
 Professional organizations including the Louisiana Chapter of the American Planning Association, Louisiana Chapter of American Society of Landscape Architects, Louisiana Chapter of American Institute of Architects, Baton Rouge Chapter of the Urban Land Institute, and many others have also used the space for design discussion and education meetings.
 The center is also currently being used for the Downtown Maintenance Committee, an initiative focused on the enhancement of the built and natural environment by increasing the effectiveness and efficiency of maintenance resolutions through the development of ordinances, educational campaigns, enforcement procedures, and volunteer/funding activities compatible with the current dynamic and condition of the Downtown Development District.

+Downtown Maintenance

-Maintenance Committee The mission of the Downtown Maintenance Committee is to enhance the built and natural environment by increasing the effectiveness and efficiency of maintenance resolutions through the development of ordinances, educational campaigns, enforcement procedures, and volunteer/funding activities compatible with the current dynamic and condition of the Downtown Development District.
+The mission of the Downtown Maintenance Committee is to enhance the built and natural environment by increasing the effectiveness and efficiency of maintenance resolutions through the development of ordinances, educational campaigns, enforcement procedures, and volunteer/funding activities compatible with the current dynamic and condition of the Downtown Development District.

 Four subcommittees of the Maintenance Committee were established to focus on several goals.
-The Ordinance Subcommittee updated the sidewalk café ordinance in 2016 and is also currently creating waste and utility ordinances that promote ADA accessibility as well as clean, sanitary streetscape conditions.
+The Ordinance Subcommittee updated the sidewalk café ordinance in 2016 and the Central Business District waste ordinance in 2018 to promote ADA accessibility as well as clean, sanitary streetscape conditions.
 The Education Subcommittee has developed several campaigns that award citizens and businesses that embody exemplary maintenance and anti-litter principles.
 The Enforcement Subcommittee works directly with DPW representatives to review the City-Parish's 3-1-1 citizen complaint and request system.
 The Volunteer Subcommittee identifies volunteer and funding opportunities to aid in these efforts.
-46 4/
+Additional issues will be discussed regarding the increasing use of the public right-of-ways.